The miracle of rebirth

 When we are spiritually reborn, Christ lives fully within us through the Holy Spirit.
 Think about what that means.
 People can change through the action of Christ who lives in them through the Holy Spirit.
 God shares his divine nature with us humans.
 That is, a Christian has become a completely new person.

-“If anyone is in Christ, he is a new creature; the old has passed away, behold, the new has come,” says Paul in 2.
-Corinthians 5,17.
+“Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!” says Paul in 2 Corinthians 5:17.

 The life of a Christian